Oxycodone Detox

 Early Stage of Oxycodone Withdrawal

-Symptoms of oxycodone withdrawal can begin to occur as soon as eight hours after the last dose.
-Once these withdrawal symptoms start, you will experience intense cravings.
+Symptoms of oxycodone withdrawal can begin to occur as soon as 8-12 hours after the last dose.
+Oxycodone is a short-acting opioid, so withdrawal symptoms can set in quickly it leaves your bloodstream.

 Peak Stage of Oxycodone Withdrawal